processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 An LDAP filter as defined in [RFC4515](https://tools.ietf.org/html/rfc4515).
 There is no default value.
-Example: "(&(objectClass=shadowAccount)(memberOf=XMPP Users))".
+Example: *"(&(objectClass=shadowAccount)(memberOf=XMPP Users))"*.
 NOTE: don’t forget to close brackets and don’t use superfluous whitespaces.
-Also you must not use "uid" attribute in the filter because this attribute will be appended to the filter automatically.
+Also you must not use `"uid"` attribute in the filter because this attribute will be appended to the filter automatically.

 ## ldap\_password